 - Compliance Regulations

 Analyze individual and comparison reports on each category.
 Then, tick items off the list as you work through it to ensure nothing is left out.
 This systematic routine will help you analyze call center reports consistently.

 Step 6: Lost in Translation: Present Insights for Humans

-As an analyst you might not have all the answers, yes you might be able to elude to potential impact or reasoning but results may resonate quicker with others in the organisation who have specialised roles and have their 'ear to the ground' or 'finger on the pulse'.
-These eureka moments will only occur when people are engaged in positive discussion around a topic.
+As an analyst, you might not have all the answers.
+Yes, you might be able to allude to potential impact or reasoning, but results may resonate quicker with others in the organization who have specialized roles and have their 'ear to the ground' or 'finger on the pulse'.
+These eureka moments will only occur when people are engaged in positive discussions around a topic.